Issue 03 · Decks

 • Is customer content used for model training?

 No. Briefs, decks, and learner content are never used for model training — by us or by our sub-processors.
 EU data residency by default.
+Full posture at /trust.

-One last thing
+Section VI · One last thing

 Try it on a real deck.
-Ten minutes.

 Bring a brief you'd actually use this quarter — onboarding, a compliance refresh, a leadership session.
-Compose the first version with MLtitude.
+Compose the first version with Mltitude.
 If it isn't faster, more on brand, and better looking than the deck you'd have shipped, tell us.
 We read every note.